apioo/typeschema/README.md

 TypeSchema is a JSON format to describe JSON structures.
 It helps to build schemas which can be used for code generation and other use cases where a processor needs to understand the schema without the actual data.
-It is based on JSON Schema and every TypeSchema is automatically a valid JSON Schema.
+It is based on JSON Schema and every TypeSchema is automatically a valid JSON Schema but not vice versa.

 ## Why

-Many people are already familiar with JSON Schema.
-The intent of JSON Schema is to validate JSON documents.
-This works great but it is problematic for code generation since you always need to use the schema alongside the actual data.
-We have explained some pitfalls in our [migration document](migration.md).
+You might question: Why not use JSON Schema?

+In JSON Schema you dont need to provide any keywords i.e. `{}` is a valid JSON Schema which basically allows every value.
+The defined keywords are applied based on the actual data.
+It is also highly recursive and has many keywords which contain validation logic like `dependencies`, `not`, `if/then/else` which are basically not needed for code generators and really complicate building them.
+We have also explained some pitfalls in our [migration document](migration.md).

 Because of the need for a better schema which can be used for code generation we have developed TypeSchema.
 Basically TypeSchema is a more stricter subset of JSON Schema which allows you to write clean schemas which can be easily turned into code.
-So every TypeSchema which you write is automatically also a valid JSON Schema bot not vice versa.
+Every TypeSchema which you write is automatically also a valid JSON Schema bot not vice versa.
+Since this specification removes and restricts only keywords TypeSchema is compatible down to the JSON Schema `draft-04`.
+You can think of TypeSchema is to JSON Schema what TypeScript is to Javascript.

 ## Specification